noorelbahr/php-native/README.md

 ---

-Open `config/app.php` file and edit as below:
+Open `config/app.php` file and edit as needed if you have different configuration:
 ```
 define('DB_SERVER', 'localhost');
 define('DB_USER', 'root');